ABOUT US

 Ute Cooper was our previous conductor, who has now retired and is now Hadleigh Orchestra’s President since December 2018.

-Above: From our Summer Concert, June 15th 2025, at St Mary’s Church, Hadleigh, Suffolk.
-Performing Haydn Trumpet Concerto Movement 3, with soloist Ian Abbott.
+Above: From our Summer 2025 Concert.
+Performing Haydn Trumpet Concerto Movement 3, with trumpet soloist Ian Abbott.

-Above: From our Summer Concert June 2025.
+Above: From our Summer 2025 concert.
 Performing Dvorak Symphony No 9 (from new World) 2nd and 4th Movements.

-Below: Pieces performed at our Christmas Concert December 2025 at St Mary’s Church, Hadleigh.
+Below: Pieces performed at our Christmas 2025 concert.

 Above performances of Sibelius, Karelia Suite.